pyg-team/pytorch_geometric/docs/source/tutorial/neighborloader.rst

 NeighborLoader
 =====================================
 ``NeighborLoader`` is a data loader that performs neighbor sampling as introduced in the “Inductive Representation Learning on Large Graphs” paper.
-This loader allows for mini-batch training of GNNs on large-scale graphs where full-batch training is not feasible.
+This loader allows for mini-batch training of GNNs on large-scale graphs where full-batch training leads to out of memory problem.

 Starting off small